kairos-io/community-bundles/README.md

 The System upgrade controller bundle deploys [System upgrade controller](https://github.com/rancher/system-upgrade-controller).

-The bundle does add a `system-upgrade-controller` block, that allow to change the version:
+The bundle does add a `suc` block, that allow to change the version:

 ```yaml
 #cloud-config